Date of Last Revision

 Importance to nursing: Nurses care for individuals with impaired health conditions and they promote health and quality of life.
 Thus psychosocial interventions adapted to this specific population are imperative for nurses to provide effective care.

 Herr, Lauren and Kurtz, Halle, "A Systematic Review: Effects of Psychosocial Interventions on Outcomes in Refugee Adolescents Resettled in the US, Canada, and the UK" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 302.